zamicol/zamicol.com/pages/words.md

 A zero sided dice doesn't exist.
 There's no ability to learn anything, not even a single bit of information, from a zero sided dice.
 Base 0 is the non-transmittal of information.

+I've been pronouncing it both ways, cyphary and cypherary.
+I think cyphary is better because it follows the existing pattern: cyph-ary, un-ary, bi-nary, tern-ary.
+It's also funny that it looks like "Zachary", I keep on thinking I'm seeing my name.

+## cypharions
+August 8, 2025
+A zero dimensional number

+Cypharions - Complexics of zero dimension.
+Unarions - Complexics of one dimension.
+When n=0 it results in the real numbers since 2^0 = 1.
+Binarions - Complexics of two dimensions.
+When n=1, 2^1 = 2.
+Quaternions, Octonion, Sedenion, etc.

 ## Late stage bureaucracy.
 (Alternatively late state bureaucracy, a A double entendre)